 Baking Powder: A leavening agent that helps the flatbreads puff up a little and stay soft.

-Salt: It adds flavor to the bread and helps cut the tanginess of the yogurt and richness of the oils.
+Salt brings out the flavor of the bread and counteracts the tang from the yogurt and the richness from the oils.

-Vegetable oil: Maintains the dough elasticity and provides a hint of decadence to the bread.
+Vegetable oil allows the dough to remain soft and flexible, providing a slight richness to the bread.

-For the full ingredient list with amounts and instructions, make sure to scroll down to the recipe card below.
+To see the full list of precise ingredients and instructions, view the recipe card below.

 Would you like to save this?